You are researching whether to file bankruptcy, and may be realizing that the two main types of consumer bankruptcy are Chapter 7 and Chapter 13.

 - Estimating Your Chapter 13 Bankruptcy Repayment Plan

 - The Chapter 13 Bankruptcy Confirmation Hearing

 - Chapter 13 Bankruptcy Pros and Cons

 - Chapter 13 Bankruptcy Alternatives

 Chapter 13 bankruptcy is known as the wage earners bankruptcy.
-It offers debt adjustments to those who have regular incomes.
+It offers debt adjustments to those who have regular incomes in the form of a Chapter 13 repayment plan.
 Many individuals consider Chapter 13 bankruptcy when they do not qualify or are at risk of losing their belongings in a Chapter 7 bankruptcy.